 Research Methods in the Social Sciences (Revision 7)

 Prerequisite: A junior social science course is recommended but not required.

 Precluded Course: PSYC 304.
 SOSC 366 may not be taken for credit if credit has already been obtained for PSYC 304.

 SOSC 366 is not available for challenge.

-Welcome to Social Science 366: Research Methods in the Social Sciences.
-This course is designed for students who wish to gain an understanding of the limits and potentials of social science research, and for those who intend to research social phenomena scientifically.
+Social Science 366: Research Methods in the Social Sciences is designed for students who wish to gain an understanding of the limits and potentials of social science research, and for those who intend to research social phenomena scientifically.

 Social Science 366 is intended to facilitate your awareness of the research process and your ability to conduct research in an ethical and thorough manner using appropriate research strategies.
 This course has technical and critical components.
 This means understanding the course requires a good grasp of many technical concepts and processes and applying these concepts to the study of social phenomena.